-The trustee won't reschedule the meeting without a compelling reason because the trustee isn't the only person who a date change would inconvenience—it could be costly for creditors, too.
+The trustee won't reschedule the meeting without a compelling reason because the trustee isn't the only person a date change would inconvenience.
+It could be costly for creditors, too.
 These circumstances probably won't justify rescheduling a 341 hearing:

 Contact your bankruptcy trustee immediately.
-Even if you don't have a compelling reason to reschedule your hearing, the trustee might still agree to it if you explain your circumstances and provide ample notice.
+Even if you don't have a compelling reason to reschedule your hearing, the trustee might still agree if you explain your circumstances and provide ample notice.

 Once the trustee concludes the meeting, you'll be close to receiving a discharge in a Chapter 7 case.
 But a few more things will need to occur first.

 In a Chapter 13 case, a few more things must happen.
-A bankruptcy judge will need to approve your Chapter 13 repayment plan at a confirmation hearing.
+A bankruptcy judge must approve your Chapter 13 repayment plan at a confirmation hearing.
 You'll receive a dismissal after completing the plan, a debtor education course, and any final paperwork required by your court.